Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

-Healthy Dracaena marginata plant with vibrant green leaves in a modern living room – how to care for a dracaena plant
+Healthy Dracaena marginata with vibrant green red-edged leaves in a bright living room

 When I brought home my first Dracaena marginata three years ago, I had no idea my tap water would become its worst enemy.